-The full set of HTTP headers used in the request is built by selecting the headers using the following algorithm:
+The full set of HTTP headers used in the request is built by selecting the headers using the algorithm defined in the following steps:

-- 1. Select any headers in an HTTPReplyHeader. - 2.
-If no Content-Type header is defined so far, create one using any non-empty value in the ContentType property. - 3.
-Select any headers in an HTTPResponseHeader (an HTTPResponseHeader is propagated on return from an HTTPRequest node). - 4.
-If no Content-Type header is defined so far, create one with the default value text/xml; charset=utf-8. - 5.
+- 1. Select any headers in an HTTPReplyHeader header. - 2.
+If no Content-Type header is yet defined, create one using any non-empty value in the ContentType property. - 3.
+Select any headers in an HTTPResponseHeader header (an HTTPResponseHeader header is propagated on return from an HTTPRequest node). - 4.
+If no Content-Type header is yet defined, create one with the default value text/xml; charset=utf-8. - 5.
 Create or overwrite the Content-Length header.

-Attention: The HTTPReply node always rewrites the Content-Length header, even if you have cleared the Generate default HTTP headers from reply or response check box.
+Attention: The HTTPReply node always rewrites the Content-Length header, even if you have cleared Generate default HTTP headers from reply or response.
 This action ensures that the content is correct.

-If an HTTPReplyHeader section existed in the message received by the HTTPReply node, and the Output terminal of the HTTPReply node is connected, the HTTPReplyHeader section is updated with any changed or added values.
+If an HTTPReplyHeader header section existed in the message received by the HTTPReply node, and the Output terminal of the HTTPReply node is connected, the HTTPReplyHeader header section is updated with any changed or added values.